thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 permalink: /:collection/:path.html
 ---

 To work with Scriptable [Worksheets](#syntax-worksheets), [Answers](#syntax-answers), and [Pinboards](#syntax-pinboards) in ThoughtSpot, you can download these objects to a flat file in `.tsl` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
-To learn how to export, change, and update Worksheets, Answers, and Pinboards, see [SpotApps Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).
+To learn how to export, change, and update Worksheets, Answers, and Pinboards, see [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

 {: id="syntax-worksheets"}
 ##  Syntax of the Worksheet TSL file